 - Support the Campaign

 Nuclear threats may have ebbed from public consciousness, but the need to protect public health from such dangers has grown ever more urgent.
-Last year, the Bulletin of Atomic Scientists moved the hand on the allegorical “Doomsday Clock”, designed to depict threats to humanity and the planet, to three minutes before midnight.
-The Bulletin was founded by Manhattan Project scientists and made this decision in consultation with its Board of Sponsors (which is comprised of 17 Nobel laureates) by evaluating current global developments such climate change, nuclear weapons modernization programs in the US, Russia, and other countries, stalled reductions in numbers of nuclear warheads, and escalating tensions in Europe, the Middle East, and the South China Sea.
-Their message is sobering – the risk of nuclear war and the collapse of civilization has increased to levels not seen since the height of the Cold War.
+This year, the Bulletin of the Atomic Scientists moved the hand on the allegorical “Doomsday Clock”, designed to depict threats to humanity and the planet, to two and a half minutes before midnight.
+Their message is sobering – the risk of nuclear war is rising to levels not seen since the height of the Cold War.

 It is critical for PSR-LA to redouble our efforts to protect health from nuclear threats.
 Physicians and health professionals are uniquely suited to articulate the public health consequences of nuclear policies and promote protective policies, and PSR-LA is distinctly well positioned to help them do so.
 We are the largest PSR chapter in the country, have a history of innovative and effective advocacy, and maintain a dedicated core group of physician members who have been advocating for nuclear disarmament since our organization was founded.

 PSR-LA’s Board of Directors has therefore resolved to launch the Prescription for Survival campaign to secure the financial resources needed for PSR-LA to address nuclear threats of the 21st century.
 The campaign will help us grow our efforts to build awareness, ability, and avenues for engagement from the public health community in nuclear policy decisions.